 Chapter and Verse

 Northeastern Law graduates are shaping policy and conversations on justice, philanthropy, migration, history, aging, viniculture and so much more.
-Check out these great new books written by our graduates and get inspired!
+Check out these great books written by our graduates and get inspired!

 Dimple Abichandani ’02